-To stop the engine, push and hold the engine stop button or pull the lanyard out from the switch.
+To stop the engine, push and hold this button or pull the lanyard out from the switch.

 MANUAL STARTER HANDLE

 To start the engine, first gently pull the handle out until resistance is felt.
 From that position, then pull the handle straight out quickly to crank the engine.